MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/move-to-production.md

 ### Assign a workspace to a capacity using a service principal

 To assign a workspace to a capacity using a [service principal](embed-service-principal.md), use the [Power BI REST API](/rest/api/power-bi/capacities/groups_assigntocapacity).
 When you're using the Power BI REST APIs, make sure to use the [service principal object ID](embed-service-principal.md).
+The service principal should have administrator permissions on the workspace and capacity assignment permissions to the capacity.

 ### Assign a workspace to a capacity using a master user